tn15aan/eng-48-naan-factory/README.md

-# Eng-48 Naan Factory :taco: :naan:
+# Eng-48 Naan Factory :taco: :bread:

 This is a repo for our Naan factory

-The leaning outcomes include:
+The learning outcomes include:
 - git
 - GitHub
 - Markdown